Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

 - Expected amortisation period and MOQ scenarios.

-- Risks related to housing geometry, wall thickness and sealing.
+- Risks related to housing geometry, wall thickness, and sealing.

 - Time allowed for mold trials and optimisation before final approval.